seancaffery/infinity_ergodox/README.md

 **15-May-2015**

 * A [bug](https://github.com/fredizzimo/infinity_ergodox/issues/9) that corrupts the LCD and LCD backlight, after the keyboard has been on for a while has been fixed.
 It's strongly recommended to upgrade.
+* It's now possible to specify that USB cable to the computer is connected to the right half.
+See the "Physical connection" section for more information.

 **10-Apr-2016**